splunk/splunk-powershell-modularinput/App/SA-ModularInput-PowerShell/readme/README.md

 Modular Input for PowerShell
 ============================

-A PowerShell mini host: miPowerShell.exe which is compatible with Splunk's Modular Input schema, with XML streaming output and --scheme parsing, etc.
+The Modular Input for PowerShell (MIPoSh) provides a single-instance multi-threaded host mini host which actually implements a [Splunk "Modular Input" ](http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ModInputsIntro), supporting schema, XML configuration vis stdin, and XML streaming output, etc.

-The Modular Input for PowerShell provides a single-instance multi-threaded host, so many PowerShell stanzas can be defined and even run simultaneously, and the output will go to the correct indexes with source and sourcetypes defined.
+It's multithreaded, so many PowerShell stanzas can be defined and even run simultaneously, and the output will go to the correct indexes with source and sourcetypes defined.
 It also provides scheduling so that the scripts for those stanzas can be run on a recurring schedule with the full complexity and power of cron scheduling.

 It defines a modular input stanza type for "powershell" which can be used in your inputs.conf like this: